 - (1) Member of the Audit Committee.

 - (2) Member of the Compensation and Nomination Committee.

 - (3) Member of the Reserves Committee.

-- (4) Member of the Strategic Risk Committee.
+- (4) Member of the Executive Board.

-- (5) Member of the Executive Board.
+- (5) David Botting has agreed to stay on for a further 60 days past the AGM date in order to further contribute to the team effort during what represents a critical time for the company.